amb467/vqg/README.md

 flask db migrate -m "[description]" flask db upgrade
 ```

+(You can sudo this if you're on AWS)

 After running this command, you should find a SQLite database in the `app` directory.
 The name of the database depends on what it is called in the `.flaskenv` file.
 If you open the database and look at all of the tables, you should find the tables and schemas described in `app/models.py`.